Maths

 3. Revise after a teaching session to ensure the understanding is well embedded in long-term memory.
 Develop new problems in which to apply the new learning.

-4. Ask questions of your subject lecturer or tutor, a friend, a Peer Learning Adviser (PLA), or a Student Learning lecturer.
+4. Ask questions of your subject lecturer or tutor, or the Maths Hub support centre tutors.

-5. Review your errors to understand better.
+6. Review your errors to understand better.
 Set your page up to show your workings beside the calculation.
-This means you can go over your work to find the error.
+You can then go over your work to find the error.

 2. Work to understand the principles

-1. Maths is a language with a very simple grammar.
-There are few essential rules with 9 digits and 4 processes.
-Sometimes these rules are combined to produce a logical consequence.
+1. Maths is a language.
+There are some essential rules which are often combined to produce logical consequences.

 2. Maths needs to be understood, not just memorised.
 Maths proficiency will improve if you understand what is being communicated.
-If you can’t understand then the missing element must lie in a misunderstanding of mathematical language, or the way in which it is being applied.
-Don’t proceed until you understand.
+If you can’t understand then the missing element probably lies in a misunderstanding of mathematical language, or the way in which it is being applied.

 3. Maths is cumulative

-If you don’t have the basic knowledge, you will struggle to master more complex concepts.
-The four processes of addition, subtraction, division and multiplication are the precursors to Algebra.
-Algebra and Trigonometric Geometry are the building blocks for the more advanced maths later such as Calculus and Differential Equations.
-Identify where you may need additional skills by doing the Numeracy Success Indicator for your College.
+• If you don’t have the basic knowledge, you will struggle to master more complex concepts.
+The four processes of addition, subtraction, division, multiplication, are the precursors of Algebra.
+Algebra and Trigonometry are the building blocks for more advanced maths such as Calculus and Differentiation.

 General study tips for maths